puppeteer/puppeteer/docs/api/puppeteer.page.__.md

 # Page.$$() method

-The method runs `document.querySelectorAll` within the page.
+Finds elements on the page that match the selector.
 If no elements match the selector, the return value resolves to `[]`.

 #### Signature: